Beatrix Potter (died 1943 aged 77) – Book illustrator featuring human-like watercolour animals

-This style of changing animals or objects and giving them human like characteristics is called anthropomorphic (pronounced an-thruh-puh-mawr-fik).
+This style of changing animals or objects and giving them human-like characteristics is called anthropomorphism (pronounced an-thruh-puh-mawr-fiz-uhm).

 Beatrix Potter was fascinated by the natural world.
 She modelled her own pets for her beautiful watercolours.

-She wrote and illustrated thirty books, twenty three of which were children's tales.
-She was so successful that even today her books sell over two million copies every year.
+She wrote and illustrated thirty books, twenty-three of which were children's tales.
+She was so successful that even today her books sell over two million copies a year.